What can I expect during the hospital stay?

 The antibiotic will help prevent bacteria from getting into the blood stream and thus into your hip.
 The odds of this happening are very rare, but the antibiotic can reduce this already small risk.

-For routine dental prophylaxis following hip replacement surgery, antibiotics are recommended for your lifetime after the surgery.
+For routine dental prophylaxis following surgery, antibiotics are recommended for your lifetime after the surgery.

-In what other situations will I need antibiotics after the hip replacement?
+In what other situations will I need antibiotics after the surgery?

 Antibiotics given for other medical procedures may vary.
 Contact us for advice if there is any doubt.
 Antibiotics are needed if you develop an infection such as an abscessed tooth, pneumonia, bronchitis, and skin or urinary infections.